 The History of Harley-Davidson Motorcycles

-The three began working on another prototype, this time they used an improved engine type and an advanced looped framework similar to the 1903 Milwaukee Merkel motorcycle design.
-It was with this design that their prototype was no longer categorized as a motorized bicycle and began the path for future motorcycle designs.
+The three began working on another prototype, this time they used an improved engine type and an advanced looped framework similar to the 1903 Milwaukee Merkel design.
+It was with this design that their prototype was no longer categorized as a bicycle and began the path for future designs.

 This new prototype was constructed in a shed behind the Davidson brother’s home.
 Most of the significant parts were possibly fabricated at the West Milwaukee rail shop, where the oldest Davidson brother, William, worked as a tool foreman.
 By September of 1904, this prototype was functional.
-It was used by Edward Hildebrand to compete in a motorcycle race held in Milwaukee at State Fair Park.
+It was used by Edward Hildebrand to compete in a race held in Milwaukee at State Fair Park.
 Hildebrand and the prototype placed fourth.

 Beginning of Production

-The Harley-Davidson company placed a small ad in the Automobile and Cycle Trade Journal in January of 1905 that offered engines for those who were in the profession of do-it-yourself type trades.
-By April of the same year, they started producing complete motorcycles on a limited basis.
-In Chicago, a Harley-Davidson dealer named Carl H. Lang sold three of the five that were built in the shed behind the Davidson home.
+The company placed a small ad in the Automobile and Cycle Trade Journal in January of 1905 that offered engines for those who were in the profession of do-it-yourself type trades.
+By April of the same year, they started producing complete bikes on a limited basis.
+In Chicago, a dealer named Carl H. Lang sold three of the five that were built in the shed behind the Davidson home.

 Factory Expansion